-In the United States, Canada, and India Bright Horizons Family Solutions LLC (through its related affiliates) is the data controller for the information collected about you.
-Our global headquarters are located at 200 Talcott Avenue South, Watertown, Massachusetts 02472, USA.
+In the United States, Canada, and India, Bright Horizons Family Solutions LLC (through its related affiliates) is the data controller for the information collected about you.
+Our world headquarters are located at 200 Talcott Avenue South, Watertown, Massachusetts 02472, USA.

 In the United Kingdom, Bright Horizons Family Solutions Limited (Co.
 No. 2328679) is the data controller for the information collected about you.
-Its registered office is located at 2 Crown Court, Rushden, Northamptonshire NN10 6BS, England.
+Its registered office is located at 2 Crown Court, Rushden, Northamptonshire, NN10 6BS, UK.

 In Ireland, Bright Horizons Family Solutions Ireland Limited (Co.
 No. 288883) is the data controller for the personal information collected about you.
 Its registered office is located at College Business & Technology Park, Blanchardstown, Dublin 15, Ireland.

 In the Netherlands, Kindergarden Nederland B.V.(Co.
 No. 33303797) is the data controller for the personal information collected about you.
 Its registered office is located at Herengracht 244, 1016 BT Amsterdam, Netherlands.

 We limit the collection of personal information to what is necessary to provide you with high quality services, to support your specific needs and requests, and to meet our business needs in connection with the services.
 Below we have highlighted the reasons for the collection of your personal information: